AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/GENERAL/TSV/tab_separated_vals.md

 # Mimic

-### SimpleCSVProcessor
+### SimpleTSVProcessor

-The SimpleCSVProcessor is a Post Processor for Mimic designed to export paths as CSVs.
+The SimpleTSVProcessor is a Post Processor for Mimic designed to export paths as TSVs.

 ```
-Name: SimpleCSVProcessor
+Name: SimpleTSVProcessor
 Robot type: All
 Processor language: General
-Output file extension: CSV
+Output file extension: TSV
 Time-based: N/A
 ```